Prevention & Intervention

 The 211 Helpline is a free, 24/7, easy-to-remember helpline that connects individuals and families with important services, from everyday needs to educational opportunities and crisis support, and resources in our local communities.

-Philly HopeLine is a free helpline run by Uplift Center for Grieving Children staffed by our Master’s degree-level clinicians.
-The PHL is open to all Philadelphia caregivers and youth.
+A free helpline run by Uplift Center for Grieving Children staffed by Master’s degree-level clinicians.
+Open to all Philadelphia caregivers and youth.
 Service is available in both English and Spanish.

 CLOSED on weekends, holidays, and during Uplift office closures